This shows you how to make simple English cucumber sandwiches.

 But some people include cottage cheese, cream cheese, Worcestershire sauce, dill, or even lemon juice or malt vinegar in their cucumber sandwiches!

 How to best slice the cucumber?

-Then secondly, you have to think about the manufacturing process.
-During the writing of this blog post I actually had a revelation.
+Then secondly, you have to think about the preparation process.
+During the writing of this blog post, I actually had a revelation.
 You will see what I mean below:

 If you slice the cucumber into circles I found on the first sandwiches I made that it was actually quite difficult to slice the cucumber to the same thickness every time.
 And when you then assemble the sandwich it tends to look a bit uneven.
 Like this: